gdepeute/dae.notes/estaff.newco.md

     - I'd put "new investors" ahead of employees and partners in the second bullet, after all that is the audience

 ## NextEra VC firm that invested in USVP's fund

+- Vivek Pendharkar - head of NextEra
+  - Holding company sits above Florida Power and Light (regulated utility)
+  - Serves 6M households in Florida (12M people)
+  - NexTera - Technology company, not limited to Flordia
+  - 45Mw of energy of renewable to deploy
+  - They manage the infra and deploy it
+  - Wind, Solar, Battery, Storage
+  - Anything that can impact the service is a problem
+  - Vivek and Partner manage Enterprise Tech Fund - $500M
+  - They also have a Climate Tech Fund - $500M